ChristoinSD/specflow-selenium-framework/README.md

 -- Change Execution "stopAfterFailures" attribute to 0 else will retry tests three times, this -- will also tell SpecRun not to stop after any failures and continue.

+## Running tests locally or in Saucelabs
++ Open the App.config file
++ Change host to either "localhost" or "saucelabs" (localhost will currently execute on Firefox which requires no additional drivers to be downloaded)
++ if using saucelabs, set platform, browser and browser version

 ## Reporting (Common Steps):
 + Standard NUnit reporting via Visual Studio is limited to that displayed in the Test explorer
 + To generate standard NUnit reports, you need to use NUnit console